devdatalab/paper-anr-mobility-india/README.md

 ## Data Availability

-The primary data source for this project is the [India Human Development Survey II](https://ihds.umd.edu/data/ihds-2).
-The replication data repo includes some files from IHDS; visit the [IHDS site](https://ihds.umd.edu/data/ihds-2) for more information and data from IHDS.
-The data are open to the public.
 All data sources used in the paper are available in the paper's data packet.

+The primary data source is the [India Human Development Survey II](https://ihds.umd.edu/data/ihds-2).
+The replication data repo includes some files from IHDS; the full IHDS can currently be downloaded from [this link](https://www.icpsr.umich.edu/web/DSDR/studies/36151/datadocumentation).

 Ancillary analyses use data from NSS 68 and the U.S. Census.
+As of July 2024, the NSS is hosted at the [National Data Archive](https://microdata.gov.in/nada43/index.php/catalog/126); create an account to download it.

+Data from the Indian Census can be accessed via the [SHRUG](https://www.devdatalab.org/shrug_download/).

+U.S. transition matrices by race were obtained from Chetty et al. (2020), accessed at the Opportunity Insights web site [here](https://opportunityinsights.org/data/?geographic_level=0&topic=0&paper_id=992#resource-listing) in 2020.

 The authors have legitimate access to and permission to use the data used in this manuscript.
 The data for the project have been deposited into openICPSR (openicpsr-184504).